anthonyA1214/mooc-java-programming/README.md

-my solutions to exercises for mooc java programming course
+my solutions to programming exercises for mooc java programming course

 not yet finished still in part 2 Java Programming I